FlexShashlik/go-market-server/README.md

 ## Security

-I implemented session storing through the JWT and user's password hashing which made by the PBKDF2 and 10-symbolic salt.
+I implemented session storing through the JWT and user's password hashing which was made by the PBKDF2 and 10-symbolic salt.

 <hr>